-The Fizz Method of flipping the classroom opens the door for more effective use of class time, provides a more personalized approach to learning, and helps build better relationships among students, teachers, and parents.
+The Fizz Method of recording video lectures opens the door for more effective use of class time, provides a more personalized approach to learning, and helps build better relationships among students, teachers, and parents.

 Teachers using the Fizz Method develop and reflect upon their own series of efficient video lectures specific to their content area (e.g., algebra, biology, etc.).
 Students can watch the video lectures for homework or any time during the class period, which allows teachers to use more of the class time for application, differentiated instruction, and student collaboration; in effect, flipping the classroom.
 Making video lectures accessible, students can learn at their own pace, reviewing a video as many times as needed.
 The Fizz Method focuses on providing personal, teacher-delivered content to the students, parents, and the educational community.